 When you register with Oxford Abstracts we ask for information such as your name, email address, billing address, or payment information.
 Users who sign up for a free account (e.g. submitters, reviewers, committee members and delegates) are not required to provide any payment details.

 We process your personal information for certain legitimate business purposes, which include some or all of the following:

-Whenever we process data for these purposes we will ensure that we always keep your personal data rights in high regard and take account of these rights.
+Whenever we process data for these purposes we will ensure that we always keep your personal data rights in high regard and take account of your rights.

 If you submit to an event using our software, the event organiser may ask for additional personal data about you or other persons related to your submission as part of the submission process.
 It is the event organiser’s responsibility to ensure they process any data collected from submitters in line with all relevant data laws and regulations.
-Submitters should ensure they have permission from all persons mentioned in their submission prior to submitting their personal data.
+Submitters should ensure they have permission from all persons mentioned in their submission prior to including it in a submission or communication.

 Event organisers may extract personal data from our software and process it further.
 We take no responsibility for any processing done outside our systems other than by the third parties listed herein who are instructed to process data on our behalf for the purposes described.
 Any questions regarding the processing of personal data by event organisers should be directed to them direct using the contact details provided.